sh3bu/Portswigger_labs/Oauth/Forced OAuth profile linking.md

 ### Exploitation

 Since the Oauth flow for adding social media to our account **doesn't have any `state=` parameter, we can perform a csrf attack to link somebody else's social media to our account.**

+Then we can login to our account via social media & we would have logged in to the victim's account who clicked our CSRF POC script.

 #### Steps -